purduesigbots/pros-doxygen-docs/docs/tutorials/general/coding-faq.md

 >   automatically populated when the code is compiled.
 If you see
 >   this error just after creating a project, it could be because
 >   the project was created using the CLI without the
->   `–compile-after` flag, or there was a hang-up in the editor
+>   after creating the project.
+Regardless of when this issue
 >   after creating the project.
 Regardless of when this issue
 >   appears, running `pros make all` in the CLI or running
 >   `PROS -> Build -> All` in the editor, the whole project is